naveenalavilli/DropboxFileExchange/README.md

 # DropboxFileExchange
-Implementation of DropBox API to read/write documents from DropBox
+Implementation of C# in MVC API, for saving/reading files in DropBox.

 Notes on this repo:
 [Medium Article](https://medium.com/@naveenalavilli/save-files-on-dropbox-using-mvc-c-api-9351080d6cfc)